algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

  We recommend the reader to read this glossary in order to understand the following parts.

- - **Harfang 3D** : The real-time 3D development environment engine written in C++ that we must update.
+ - **Harfang 3D** : The society creating different 3D real-time engine solutions.

   - **FABGen** : A set of Python scripts to generate C++ bidning codes to different languages.